OpenVidu/openvidu.io-docs/docs/advanced-features/recording.md

 </div>
 </div>

 For an OpenVidu Pro cluster, by default **composed recordings with video** take place in the same Media Node hosting the recorded Session (see [OpenVidu Pro architecture](openvidu-pro/scalability/#openvidu-pro-architecture){:target="_blank"}).
-By transferring the recording process to Media Nodes, the OpenVidu Server Pro Node avoids being overloaded even with multiple composed video recordings in progress.
+By transferring the recording process to Media Nodes, the Master Node avoids being overloaded even with multiple composed video recordings in progress.
 Hosting the recording in the same Media Node as its session is the optimal and default choice, as the media doesn't need to be sent across different Media Nodes, saving network traffic.
 But you can decide to start the composed video recording of a session in a different Media Node, if your specific use case can take advantage of it:

 <div class="lang-tabs-container" markdown="1">